connellmcg/connellmcg.github.io/_posts/2020-03-28-BuildAnAzureHashcatPasswordCrackingRig.md

 ![screenshot](/img/crack_10.jpg)

-**Step 11.** Install the Nvidia Drivers following this guide: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup
+**Step 11.** Install the Nvidia Drivers following this guide: [N Series Driver Setup](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup)

 If you get the below problem, you can fix it using the following commands: